Blazkowiz47/personal-logs/20 PhD/2 Areas/Literature Review/GDA (ECCV 2022).md

 - **Backbone:** DepthNet
 - **Loss:** CE Loss, Depth loss, Inter-domain Neural Statistic Consistency, phase consistency, Perceptual loss
 - **Static/Dynamic:** S

+## Abstract
+Face anti-spoofing (FAS) approaches based on unsupervised domain adaption (UDA) have drawn growing attention due to promising performances for target scenarios.
+Most existing UDA FAS methods typically fit the trained models to the target domain via aligning the distribution of semantic high-level features.
+However, insufficient supervision of unlabeled target domains and neglect of low-level feature alignment degrade the performances of existing methods.
+To address these issues, we propose a novel perspective of UDA FAS that directly fits the target data to the models, i.e., stylizes the target data to the source-domain style via image translation, and further feeds the stylized data into the well-trained source model for classification.
+The proposed Generative Domain Adaptation (GDA) framework combines two carefully designed consistency constraints: 1) Inter-domain neural statistic consistency guides the generator in narrowing the inter-domain gap.
+2) Dual-level semantic consistency ensures the semantic quality of stylized images.
+Besides, we propose intra-domain spectrum mixup to further expand target data distributions to ensure generalization and reduce the intra-domain gap.
+Extensive experiments and visualizations demonstrate the effectiveness of our method against the state-of-the-art methods.